Ibraheemolasupogit/Designing-and-implementing-a-data-science-solution-on-Azure/readme.md

-# 🧠 Designing and Implementing a Data Science Solution on Azure
+# 🧠 Designing and Implementing Data Science Solutions on Azure

 This repository contains **practical lab exercises and implementations** completed through the **DP-100 learning path**.
 It demonstrates **end-to-end Azure Machine Learning workflows** for data preparation, model training, deployment, and monitoring within the **Azure ecosystem**.